Skip to main content

 Iowa City properties Homestead work goes through the Iowa City Assessor, 319-356-6066.
 Same county, different assessor.

-Linn County outside Cedar Rapids The county assessor offers a parcel search that can generate a pre-populated homestead form.
+Linn County outside Cedar Rapids The county assessor offers parcel-based forms for some properties.
 This can save time and reduce mistakes on parcel data.

-Woodbury County The treasurer page spells out that the disabled/low-income/senior credit is annual and lists a local extension through March 31, 2027 for the 2026 claim.
-County webpages often give the clearest filing instructions for local processing.
+Woodbury County The treasurer page says the disabled, low-income, and senior credit is annual and lists a local extension through March 31, 2027 for the 2026 claim.
+County webpages often give the clearest filing steps for local processing.

 The best Iowa property tax relief programs for seniors